F/Lt Ross Victor Levy RNZAF - Pilot

 It is possible this aircraft had been involved in a heavy landing only a few days before, and was on a trial flight.
 It is reported the pilot wrestled the front fuselage of the plane away from Potton School.

-Details obtained from Aircraft lost on Allied Force’s Special Duty Operations & Associated Roll of Honour page 437.
+Details obtained from Aircraft lost on Allied Force’s Special Duty Operations & Associated Roll of Honour page 437 plus a number of other sources.